Ebubejen/alx-system_engineering-devops/0x00-shell_basics/README.md

- cd - : Write a script that changes the working directory to the previous one.
+ls -al . .. /boot :Write a script that leaves all files (even ones beginning with a period character, which are normally hidden) in the current directory and the /boot directory (in this order), in long format.